zelanko/sql-docs.es-es/docs/t-sql/statements/create-procedure-transact-sql.md

    cause an error when the procedure definition is altered, but produces an error when the procedure is executed.
 */
-ALTER PROCEDURE Production.uspDeleteWorkOrder ( @WorkOrderID int )
+ALTER PROCEDURE Production.uspDeleteWorkOrder ( @WorkOrderID INT )
 AS

 BEGIN TRY